KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 💡 How to Use: A Quick Start Guide

-1.  **Open the Chat Window**: In the Visual Studio top bar, go to `Tools` > `Open AI Chat Window` to open the chat tool window which can be docked or moved.
+1.  **Open the Chat Window**: In the Visual Studio top bar, go to `Tools` > `Integrated AI` > `Open AI Chat Window` to open the chat tool window which can be docked or moved.
 Select your desired chat site from the dropdown within the chat window (default is Google AI Studio).
 2.  **Chat with the AI**: Your code will appear in the prompt along with your message.
 Write your request (e.g., "Refactor this to be more efficient" or "Add exception handling").
 3.  **Send Code**: Open a code file.
-Then right-click and select a `Send to AI` command.
+Then right-click within the editor and select a `Send to AI` command.
 You can send multiple code blocks or even multiple files, since each send command is added in its own code block to the AI prompt.
 4.  **Review the Diff**: Once the AI provides a response, highlight or copy the text in the chat window.
 Then right-click and select a `Replace with AI code` command.
 A diff view will appear, showing the proposed changes.
 You can also just use the artifact "copy" buttons on the response code blocks for more automated diffing (see "Configuration" for more info).
 5.  **Accept or Decline**: If you like the changes, click "Accept" in the diff view.
 A backup of your solution will be created automatically by default, and the document will be saved with the new changes.